wuwa/sketch-copy-to-all/README.md

 Once you used it on any item, that item will become the 'master' of that series of copies - so if you will use the ```⌘``` + ```⌥``` + ```a``` once again, it will update all copies to the new looks and position of the 'master'.
 This connection is defined by a suffix (:c2all) that is added automatically to the copied layer name, so you can rename the copies to cancel this connection.
 BTW - please make sure all your original items on the master artboard have unique names.

-This 'super smart' connection can be very helpful if you make an artboard and treat it as a master-page for all others.
+This 'super smart' connection can be very helpful if you make an artboard and treat it as a master page for all others.
 Otherwise it might get sloppy...

 # Installation